StrataCom: The BPX Development

 The BPX, which was produced in 1993, increased the speed and sophistication of the Frame Relay offering.
 It also supported the 53 byte cells of the ATM standard instead the IPX's 24 byte cells.
-This product was used by AT&T in their frame relay network.
+This product was used by AT&T in its frame relay network.

 The IGX Development

 The original IPX product was sped-up with a bus adapter and re-introduced as the IGX.

 Acquisition by Cisco Systems

 Cisco Systems acquired StrataCom in 1996 for US$4 billion.
-The acquired employees formed the core of Cisco's Multi-Service Switching Business Unit and helped to move Cisco more into the high-availability carrier equipment space from the enterprise equipment business that they had largely been in before the acquisition.
+The acquired employees formed the core of Cisco's Multi-Service Switching Business Unit and helped to move Cisco more into the high-availability carrier equipment space from the enterprise equipment business that it had largely been in before the acquisition.

 StrataCom management

 StrataCom's first CEO was Steve Campbell who later went to Packeteer.
 Dick Moley, who came from ROLM Corporation, served as its CEO for most of its existence.
 Dave Sant originally led sales, hiring Scott Kriens who later became CEO of Juniper Networks.
 Bill Stensrud was the founding Vice President of Marketing (and later became a managing partner of venture capital firm Enterprise Partners).